Will the period of assistance to Syria be extended? News. News headlines and events Last Minute Russia

 - Venezuela ranks first in food inflation in Latin America.

-- Twitter opens accounts of suspended journalists.
+- Bolivar lost 58% of its value in three months.
 Last Minute WORLD, CURRENT headlines and events